jpaquim/psycle/psycle/doc/for-end-users/readme.txt

 The current team prefers to enforce that psycle sources remain free to everyone, which means everyone can see and modify the source, but in doing so, he/she cannot distribute them in a closed way.
+Much in line with GPL ideas.

 You might, on the other hand, distrubute any modification you do as your own, keeping a notice in the sources and/or text files that they are